AWS EMR

 - Data encryption on HDFS block data transfer is set to true and is configured to use AES 256 encryption.

-- LUKS.
-In addition to HDFS encryption, the Amazon EC2 instance store volumes (except boot volumes) and the attached Amazon EBS volumes of cluster instances are encrypted using LUKS
+- EC2 instance store volumes (except boot/root volumes) and the attached EBS volumes can be encrypted using LUKS.

 - Open-source HDFS Encryption